Back to top: For a website theory: principles

 A physical book gives an instant perception of itself as a whole: when holding it and even just leafing through its pages, before actually reading it, we have an immediate perception of its general scope, its length, its internal divisions.
 The deeper we get into reading, the more we become aware of the internal interdependencies, and can check them by going from one page to the next.

 This is altogether different with a website.
-Its structure is wholly in the background, and even the terms in common parlance, such as browsing or navigating, are indicative: we have a perception of the surface, such as it appears on the screen at the moment, but we are given no clues that may help us to perceive the website as a whole.
+Its structure is wholly in the background, and even the terms in common parlance, such as browsing or navigating, are indicative: we have a perception of the surface, such as it appears on the screen at the moment, but we are given no clues that may help us to perceive the website as a whole (for more on this see below).

 Back to top: For a website theory: principles